-3.1 All of the following Eligibility Criteria must be met for both EOIs and full applications, and continue to be met throughout the process.
+- 3.1 All of the Eligibility Criteria specified in Part 3 must be met for both EOIs and Full Applications, and continue to be met throughout the process. - 3.2 Applicants should review the Funding Announcement section on Eligibility for any additional requirements or exclusions.